×

 We asked foreigners in Canada what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "Many rental properties in Canada come with basic appliances such as fridge, oven, stove and dishwasher.
 Often, landlords may also provide an air conditioning unit, washer and dryer, and a microwave.
 In some cases, renters may also have access to additional amenities such as a pool, patio, or balcony.
-Landlords may also include furniture such as a dining room table and chairs, sofa, bed, and entertainment unit," remarked one foreigner who made the move to Canada.
+Landlords may also include furniture such as a dining room table and chairs, sofa, bed, and entertainment unit," said one foreigner living in Canada.

 Additional Information about Searching for a Home in Canada: